Numata Jakō: Siege of Tanabe

 The Hosokawa sided with Tokugawa Ieyasu (Eastern Army) against Ishida Mitsunari (Western army) during the decisive Sekigahara Campaign.

 During the siege of Tanabe there were only 500 troops of Eastern army to defend the castle against the 15,000 of the Western Army.
 Numata Jakō was an important role throughout the siege.
-At night she would don her armor an make the rounds of the men on watch to buoy their spirits.
-She also made a diagram of the banners of those enemy units that either fired high so as not to hit anyone or fired using only powder and no musket balls. if the hosokawa survived the siege, it would in part be because of sympathizers among the enemy force, and she wanted them spared from any post-battle retribution, resisted without truce.
+At night she would don her armor and make the rounds of the men on watch to buoy their spirits.
+She also made a diagram of the banners of those enemy units that either fired high so as not to hit anyone or fired using only powder and no musket balls.
+If the Hosokawa survived the siege, it would in part be because of sympathizers among the enemy force, and she wanted them spared from any post-battle retribution, resisted without truce.
 The general commanding the siege had great respect for Jako's husband.
 Because of this, the attack lacked the usual spirit involved in a samurai siege: the attackers amused themselves by shooting the walls with cannons loaded only with gunpowder.
 Fujitaka laid down arms only after an imperial decree from Emperor Go-Yōzei.
 However, this was 19 days before Battle of Sekigahara, and neither he nor his attackers were able to join the battle.

 After the victory of the Eastern army in Sekigahara, Jako and her family was rewarded and praised by Tokugawa Ieyasu.